 JUST LIKE EVERYONE ELSE

-Longlisted for the Juniper Award.
+Shortlisted for the Cheshire Schools Book Award.

 "Acutely observed, warm and down to earth, Aidan’s gradual journey from denial to self-acceptance is an absorbing read for 11+."
 The Guardian